smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

-The Positive method of Automatic Job Tracking is established for the whole LSAM environment (considered to control the whole of a single IBM i partition or machine) by the value of \"1\" = Positive for the field
-\"Allow automatic tracking\" in the LSAM Job Tracking Configuration (option 7 on LSAM sub-menu 1).
+The Positive method of Automatic Job Tracking is established for the whole LSAM environment (considered to control the whole of a single IBM i partition or machine) by the value of "1" = Positive for the field "Allow automatic tracking" in the LSAM Job Tracking Configuration (option 7 on LSAM sub-menu 1).

 The positive method requires that the primary job be registered in the